stephmather/w251/hw5/README.md

 1. What is ImageNet?
 How many images does it contain?
 How many classes?*ImageNet is an image database organized according to the WordNet hierarchy (currently only the nouns), in which each node of the hierarchy is depicted by hundreds and thousands of images.
 The famous ImageNet database used in the annual software contest, the ImageNet Large Scale Visual Recognition Challenge has 1000 classes.
 However, ImageNet contains over 20,000+ categories and growing.*
 1. Please research and explain the differences between MobileNet and GoogleNet (Inception) architectures.*GoogLeNet  was the first version of the 'inception' architecture.
 Inception was a leap forward in the architecture of deep learning when moved away from the user defining all the specific of each layer (and thus relying on multiple training runs to optimise the model) and instead performs multiple different transformations at the same input layer in parallel and lets the model choose which one is the most useful.
 The large amounts of comuptations this could result in is reduced by using 1x1 convultions to induce dimensionality reduction.
 More simply, GoogLeNet is an image classification pretrained CNN with 22 layers on either the ImageNet or Places365 data sets (Places365 classifies images into 365 different place categories, such as field, park, runway, and lobby).
 Xception is powering Google's MobileNet application which is a mobile platform based image classifier and is short hand for 'extreme inception'.
 Xception uses the concept on Inception but it then does a spacewise convultion, taking into account both the positional data of the features as well as the features themselves.
 It looks for correlations across a 2D space first, followed by looking for correlations across a 1D space.
 MobileNet is a particular accuracy/resource tradeoff that uses the gains found in the Xception architechure to create a light weight CNN that can run on mobile platforms.*
 1. In your own words, what is a bottleneck? *A bottleneck is a layer that forces the neural network to concentrate feature representation by having less neurons than both the layers above and below it.
 By limiting the space available to record feature information they can help the model's ability to generalise as well as reducing computation.*
 1. How is a bottleneck different from the concept of layer freezing?
 Bottlenecks force the network to be able to generalise to new samples for the same classification set.
 Freezing of layers and retraining is typically used for transfer learning. the first few layers of the pre-trained network are kept (through freezing) and the later layers are allowed to be modified by the new training set.
-This keeps the information that is common to all imagae processing (such as edges and surves) but allows new features to be discovered to match the classification problem at hand.*
+This keeps the information that is common to all image processing (such as edges and surves) but allows new features to be discovered to match the classification problem at hand.*
 1. In the TF1 lab, you trained the last layer (all the previous layers retain their already-trained state).
-Explain how the lab used the previous layers (where did they come from? how were they used in the process?)
+Explain how the lab used the previous layers (where did they come from? how were they used in the process?) *

 1. How does a low `--learning_rate` (step 7 of TF1) value (like 0.005) affect the precision?
 How much longer does training take?